About the Journal

 FOCUS AND SCOPE

-Fundamental Rights & Democracy - RDFD is an open access online journal with articles published under the Creative Commons BY, NC, SA license.
-It is indexed in national and international databases and receives articles, in the continuous flow system, from doctoral authors and doctors in co-authorship with doctoral students, masters or master's students.
+The Journal of Fundamental Rights & Democracy – RDFD is an online, open-access journal, with articles published under the Creative Commons BY, NC, SA license.
+It is indexed in national and international databases and accepts articles, under a continuous-flow system, from authors holding a doctoral degree, as well as from doctoral degree holders co-authoring with doctoral or master's candidates.

-Every four months, the RDFD intends to foster academic debate on the theme of Fundamental Rights and Democracy.
-In pursuit of this objective, the RDFD publishes articles that address issues related to (i) fundamental civil, social, economic, political and cultural rights; (ii) the fundamental guarantees; (iii) human dignity; (iv) constitutional, supranational and international jurisdictions; (v) legal hermeneutics; (vi) the political, administrative and judicial organization of the state; (vii) the forms of material and procedural cooperation of the state with local, regional, supranational and international organizations; (viii) the new forms of legal normative self-regulation; (ix) the themes of pluralism, diversity and identities; (x) transitional justice; (xi) debates on the challenges of democracy in the relationship between democracy and popular sovereignty, democracy and populism, democracy and authoritarianism, democracy and colonialism, democracy and new technologies, democracy and nationalism, democracy and globalization, democracy and electoral systems, democracy and freedom, democracy and equality, democracy and affirmative action, democracy and liberalism, democracy and republicanism, democracy and Marxian thinking, democracy and conservative thinking, democracy, state and development, democracy and social movements, democracy and inclusion, democracy and trust and democracy and social reality.
+With a biannual periodicity, the RDFD aims to foster academic debate on the theme of Fundamental Rights and Democracy.
+In pursuit of this objective, the RDFD publishes articles addressing matters related to: (i) civil, social, economic, political, and cultural fundamental rights; (ii) fundamental guarantees; (iii) human dignity; (iv) constitutional, supranational, and international jurisdictions; (v) legal hermeneutics; (vi) the political, administrative, and judicial organization of the State; (vii) forms of substantive and procedural cooperation between the State and local, regional, supranational, and international organizations; (viii) new forms of legal-normative self-regulation; (ix) themes of pluralism, diversity, and identities; (x) transitional justice; (xi) debates on the challenges of democracy concerning the relationships between democracy and popular sovereignty, democracy and populism, democracy and authoritarianism, democracy and colonialism, democracy and new technologies, democracy and nationalism, democracy and globalization, democracy and electoral systems, democracy and freedom, democracy and equality, democracy and affirmative action, democracy and liberalism, democracy and republicanism, democracy and Marxian thought, democracy and conservative thought, democracy, State and development, democracy and social movements, democracy and inclusion, democracy and trust, and democracy and social reality.

 SECTION POLICY